mchisambi/DisasterResponse/README.md

 # File description
 app/templates/*: templates/html files for web app

-data/process_data.py: Extract Train Load (ETL) pipeline used for data cleaning, feature extraction, and storing data in a SQLite database models/train_classifier.py: ML pipeline that loads data, trains a model, and saves the trained model as a .pkl file for later use run.py: This file can be used to launch the Flask web app used to classify disaster messages
+data/process_data.py: Extract Train Load (ETL) pipeline used for data cleaning, feature extraction, and storing data in a SQLite database

+models/train_classifier.py: ML pipeline that loads data, trains a model, and saves the trained model as a .pkl file for later use

+run.py: This file can be used to launch the Flask web app used to classify disaster messages

+The two jupyter notebooks are part of the course and provide an overview of the model build

 # Licensing, authors
 https://www.udacity.com/

 Figure8 now Appen - https://appen.com/